 How To Confuse A Narcissist (And Drive Them Nuts)

 To confuse a narcissist, you have to push them into an unpredicted situation.
+Push them into a state where they don’t know what to do, and they’ll be completely lost.

-Here are a few ways to confuse a narcissist:
+Read these practical ways to confuse a narcissist:

 1. Ask them an unanswerable question.

-“Were you always this self-centered or you became this recently?”
+“Were you always this self-centered, or you became this recently?”

 “Have you ever considered suing the empathy part of your brain for non-support?”